okjill/memory/README.md

 * No need to store user data or game results.
 * Player will not use dev tools to cheat.
 * No time limit or max number of tries to win the game.
+* No hard requirement for grid dimensions (6x4 vs. 8x3, for example).

 ## Design rationale